Amasirat/Obsidian/Enneagrams.md

 #### Integration

 The helper becomes more at peace with the harsh realities of life.
 Instead they can sit in the awkward silence of not knowing what to do to make a situation better.
-They choose to embrace their negative emotions rather than their emotions sub-conciously exploding outwards.
+They choose to embrace their negative emotions.
 #### Disintegration

-Their patience finally gives out and they become bossy, dramatic and super aggressive with anyone that doesn't seem to agree or appreciate with them.
+Their patience finally gives out and they become bossy, dramatic and super aggressive with anyone that doesn't seem to agree or appreciate them.
 ### Instinctiual Variants

 #### Self-Perservation